 Colin is currently the pianist for the Glenbrook Symphony Orchestra and also enjoys playing the drums and guitar.
 This upcoming summer, Colin will be travelling to S. Dakota for the fourth consecutive year to assist in work projects in Pine Ridge Indian Reservation.
 He wants music to play a major role in his future and hopes his performances will inspire the young generations to appreciate classical music.

-Katelyn Chung, 17, is a junior at Adlai E. Stevenson High School.
+Katelyn Chung, 18, is a senior at Adlai E. Stevenson High School.
 She is a member of National Honors Society, Key Club, and Student Council.
 Katelyn was a class leader for Give A Thon which provided local underprivileged families with basic needs and holiday gifts for the children.
 She volunteered at Streetfest raising money for local charities benefiting children with disabilities.
 As for Key Club, she actively participates in Feed My Starving Children where she packages food for impoverished children in foreign countries.
 As a member of Student Council, she contributed to the planning and execution of multiple school-sponsored events, such as the Homecoming and Winterfest dances.

 Katelyn was a competitive gymnast for 9 years as a team member of Buffalo Grove Gymnastics Center, Ultimate Gymnastics of Gurnee, and Girls Varsity Gymnastics at Stevenson High School.
 She was a member of the Illinois State Level 6 First Place Team with Ultimate.
 In addition to competing, she helped coach the Stevenson Junior Varsity Gymnastics team, organize competition meets, and planned team building activities.

-Albert Chen is a sophomore at Hinsdale Central High School, Illinois.
+Albert Chen is a junior at Hinsdale Central High School, Illinois.
 He is currently studying piano under the instruction of Sueanne Metz.
 He has won various awards and honors at local, regional, and international piano competitions, such as the CAMTA Sonata Festival, US New Star Piano Competition, American Fine Arts Festival Piano Competition, American Protege International Music Talent Competition, International Music Competition Grand Prize Virtuoso, Great Composers Competitions Best Beethoven Performance, Master of Piano Sonata, Best Schumann Performance, and the Art of Piano, among others.
 He performed at Carnegie Hall in New York and Parco della Musica in Rome, and participated in multiple piano summer camps.
 As an active member of 88Keys to Cure, he has enthusiastically involved himself in advertising and performing at its many charity events.
 At his high school, Albert has been part of the school’s Business Professionals of America team as well as its charity club and contributes to his school's newspaper.
 Albert also enjoys playing tennis, snowboarding, and creative writing.

 Outside of music, Anna participates in competitive debate and enjoys track.
 She enjoys learning and performing with her peer musicians and hopes to inspire others through music.

-William Zhu is a freshman at the University of Chicago Laboratory Schools.
+William Zhu is a sophomore at the University of Chicago Laboratory Schools.
 He has studied piano with Sueanne Metz since he was 5 years old.
 William won first place at the American Fine Arts Festival International Concerto Competition in 2018 and performed at the winner’s concert at Weill Recital Hall at Carnegie Hall in New York City.
 William also won prizes from a number of other competitions in the past, including the Great Composer Competition (2018), the ENKOR International Music Competition (2018), US New Star Piano Competition (2018), the Carmel Klavier International Piano Competition (2017), the Bradshaw & Buono International Piano Competition (2015), the American Protégé International Piano and Strings Competition (2015), the Society of American Musicians Competition (2014) and the American Fine Arts Festival (2011).

 William participates in the science and math teams at school.
 He has competed in Science Olympiad for the past four years and has won individual and team first place gold medals at national tournaments for the middle school division.
 William is a Caroline D. Bradley Scholar, and is a member of the Julian C. Stanley Study of Exceptional Talent (SET) Program by John Hopkins University’s Center for Talented Youth.
 William is a first-place winner from the Northwestern University Midwest Academic Talent Search (NUMATS) in each of the past three years, and he was a Duke University Talent Identification Program’s Scholar of Distinction in 2017.
 In addition, William enjoys cross country and fencing at high school, and he actively participates in the community services.